-When people have access to good medical care, they are more likely to succeed in school and work and to have a better quality of life.
-Your support allows United Way to continue our efforts to connect people with the health care they need.
+When people are healthy they are more likely to succeed in school and work and to have a better quality of life.
+Your support through United Way helps to build a stronger community by fighting for every person to have access to the physical and mental health care they need to live healthier lives.

 - Medicaid and Denali KidCare enrollment

 United Way of Anchorage doesn’t exclude, deny assistance to, or otherwise discriminate against any person on the basis of race, color, national origin, disability, sex, age, gender identity or expression, sexual orientation, or veteran status.
 To help ensure people with disabilities have an equal opportunity to access Navigator services, United Way, with its partner the Centers for Medicare & Medicaid Services (CMS), provides communications in accessible formats like Braille or relay services.
 Anyone accessing navigator assistance may request services in a language other than English.